-The conversion factor is updated according to a schedule set by MACRA, which specified no update in 2021.
-However, the Consolidated Appropriations Act, 2021, overrode MACRA and mandated for 2021 a one-time increase in payments of 3.75 percent.
-This 3.75 percent increase will not continue after 2021. ■
+The conversion factor is updated according to a schedule set by MACRA, which specified no update in 2022.
+However, the Protecting Medicare and American Farmers from Sequester Cuts Act of 2021 overrode MACRA and mandated for 2022 a one-time increase in payments of 3.0 percent.
+This 3.0 percent increase will not continue after 2022.

-- The other types of nonphysician practitioners are: audiologist, chiropractor, clinical psychologist, clinical social worker, certified registered nurse anesthetist, optometry, occupational therapy, speech language pathology, certified clinical nurse specialist, certified nurse midwife, and registered dietician/nutrition professional - 2 Anesthesia services are reimbursed differently than other clinician services.
+- The other types of nonphysician practitioners are: audiologist, chiropractor, clinical psychologist, clinical social worker, certified registered nurse anesthetist, optometry, occupational therapy, speech language pathology, certified clinical nurse specialist, certified nurse midwife, and registered dietician/ nutrition professional. - 2 Anesthesia services are reimbursed differently than other clinician services.
 The payment for anesthesia is based on base units, which CMS assigns to anesthesia HCPCS codes, and time units, which are based on the length of time the patient was under anesthesia.
-The sum of the base units and time units are then multiplied by an anesthesia conversion factor, which is different than the fee schedule conversion factor. - 3 CMS estimates that about 55 percent of clinicians in 2021 will be subject to MIPS (affecting their payment adjustments in 2023).
+The sum of the base units and time units are then multiplied by an anesthesia conversion factor, which is different than the fee schedule conversion factor. - 3 CMS estimates that between 14 percent and 18 percent of clinicians will receive the 5 percent A-APM bonus in 2024 (worth about \$2,600 per clinician) based on their A-APM participation in 2022 - 4 CMS estimates that about half of clinicians in 2022 will be subject to MIPS (affecting their payment adjustments in 2024).
 Clinicians are exempt from MIPS if they are newly enrolled in the Medicare program, serve only a low volume of Medicare beneficiaries, have a sufficiently high share of patients or payments in an A-APM, or meet another exclusion criterion.